-Kemp picks Kelly Loeffler to succeed Isakson in US Senate
+Kemp expected to pick Loeffler to succeed Isakson in Senate

 Loeffler is the CEO of financial services firm Bakkt, which offers a regulated market for Bitcoin.
 She was previously an executive at Intercontinental Exchange, a behemoth founded by her husband that owns the New York Stock Exchange.
 Bakkt is a subsidiary of Intercontinental Exchange.

-In just about 10 more months, the seat goes to an open-to-all special election for the last two years of Isakson’s term in November 2020.
+The Senate seat will be up for grabs again in November 2020 in an open-to-all special election for the final two years of Isakson’s term.
 Also on the ballot will be Republican Sen. David Perdue, another vocal Trump defender.
 With both of Georgia’s GOP-held Senate seats on the ballot alongside Trump in 2020, the race is raising the state’s profile as a political battleground where Republicans still dominate but Democrats have made substantial inroads in recent elections.

-In the event of a Loeffler victory in 2020, she would be the first woman elected to the Senate from Georgia.
+A Loeffler victory in 2020 would make her the first woman elected to the Senate from Georgia.

+Kemp’s selection of Loeffler was first reported by the Atlanta Journal-Constitution.
+News of the choice set off infighting among Republicans almost immediately, with several conservative groups and Trump allies attacking Loeffler for being a political novice and appearing too moderate.

+The debate centers on who can best help the GOP position itself for success next year in Georgia.
+Loeffler’s supporters believe she can widen the Republican tent and appeal to women and suburban Atlanta voters, who have trended more Democratic since Trump’s election.
+Collins’ supporters, meanwhile, say that an experienced campaigner with proven conservative credentials is needed.

+In bypassing Collins, who would have brought instant name recognition and a ready-built campaign coffer, Kemp risked angering Trump and triggering a Collins challenge to his appointee.
+And Kemp is keenly aware that a single tweet from the president could be the difference between victory and defeat for Loeffler.
+Such a tweet was credited with helping Kemp pull off an upset victory in last year’s GOP primary for Georgia governor.

-But Democrats are hoping to capitalize on dissatisfaction with Washington, bidding to break the GOP’s hold on the Deep South.
-They’re spending big in Georgia on the hopes that continuing demographic changes that have left the state less rural and more diverse could help them deliver an upset in November.
-The Atlanta suburbs are the biggest target as they have trended more Democratic since Trump’s election.
+Democrats, meanwhile, hope to capitalize on dissatisfaction with Washington and break the GOP’s hold on the Deep South.
+They’re spending big in Georgia in the hopes that demographic changes that have left the state less rural and more diverse could help them deliver an upset in November.

-Collins would have brought instant name recognition and a ready-built campaign coffer to the race.
-Kemp instead continued his track record of appointing a diverse slate of candidates to state boards and judicial posts that has been an unexpected hallmark of his first year in office.

 Democrat Matt Lieberman, the son of former U.S. senator and vice presidential candidate Joe Lieberman, has announced a bid for the seat, and several other Democrats are mulling potential bids.

-In September, Kemp took the unusual step of opening an online application process for the Senate seat and asked everyone from congressmen to ordinary Georgians to apply.
+In September, Kemp took the unusual step of opening an online application process for the Isakson Senate seat and asked everyone from congressmen to ordinary Georgians to apply.

 The governor’s office was soon flooded with hundreds of applications.
 Many were sincere.
 Others, like one submitted for Kermit the Frog, were not.

-Loeffler’s submitted her application just hours before the online portal was closed, prompting speculation that she may have done so at Kemp’s urging.
+Loeffler submitted her application just hours before the online portal was closed, prompting speculation that she may have done so at Kemp’s urging.

 Other top Republicans who applied include Collins, former congressman Jack Kingston, state House Speaker Pro Tempore Jan Jones and former Health and Human Services Secretary Tom Price.